Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • The Payroll Center manages all aspects of payroll processing within QuickBooks.

-• It allows you to set up and run payroll, manage employee details, and handle payroll taxes.
+• It allows to set up and run payroll, manage employee details, and handle payroll taxes.

-• You can create paychecks, track employee hours, and generate payroll reports.
+• Can create paychecks, track employee hours, and generate payroll reports.

 • The Payroll Center helps ensure compliance with tax regulations and payment accuracy.

-30. How do you customize invoices in QuickBooks?
+30. How can invoices be customized in QuickBooks?

 Ans: